dheijl/swyh-rs/README.md

 Short options allow you to append the value to the short option, for example -S44100 is equivalent to -S 44100 and --sample_rate 44100, same for -xno etc...

 Boolean values accept y/yes/n/no/t/true/f/false/1/0.

+Like the GUI, swyh-rs-cli speaks SlimProto directly (see [SlimProto (Squeezelite) support](#slimproto-squeezelite-support)), enabled by default; disable it with `-P false` / `--slimproto false`.
+Discovered squeezelite clients are treated the same as UPnP/DLNA renderers for the `-o` option.
+Since squeezelite clients don't report their volume, it is set to 20% unless you specify a starting volume with `-v`.

 Hint: use the **-n (dry-run) mode** to get the index of the sound source device and the ip address of the receiver that you need to pass as commandline parameter.